Sorry, you need to enable JavaScript to visit this website.

 Traineeships are mandatory for all students in a professional bachelor programme.
 The minimum period is six months.

-Some education programmes have several periods of work practice in the education, for instance:
+Some education programmes have several periods of work practice as part of the programme, for instance:

 • Bachelor of Education